networknt/react-schema-form/README.md

 # Form format

-React-schema-form implements the json-schema-form format.
+React-schema-form implements the form format as defined by the json-schema-form standard.

 The documentation for that format is located at the [json-schema-form wiki](https://github.com/json-schema-form/json-schema-form/wiki/Documentation).

 # Examples